pustotnik/zenmake/docs/buildconf-taskparams.rst

 object-file-counter
 """""""""""""""""""""
     Counter for the object file extension.
-By default it's 1.
+    By default it's calculated automatically.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.